stennety/mywebsite/_posts/2017-09-19-what-is-type-erasure.md

 # Why type erasure?

-Type erasure first appeared in Java along with [generics](https://en.wikipedia.org/wiki/Generics_in_Java) in [release 5.0](https://en.wikipedia.org/wiki/Criticism_of_Java#Language_syntax_and_semantics).
+Type erasure first appeared in Java along with [generics](https://en.wikipedia.org/wiki/Generics_in_Java) in [5.0](https://en.wikipedia.org/wiki/Criticism_of_Java#Language_syntax_and_semantics).
 The reason for using type erasure for this was to allow for backwards compatibility for migrating code and to allow for reuse of existing classes.
 The Java compiler uses type erasure to replace all type parameters in generic types with their bounds or ```Object``` if the type parameters are unbounded.
 In this way, type erasure makes sure that no new classes are created for parameterized types, resulting in generics incurring no runtime overhead.

 # Benefits